WebOfTrustInfo/rwot3-sf/topics-and-advance-readings/Consent and rights to use Personal Data.md

 ### Personal Data as Digital Intellectual Property

 Personal Data are valuable resources for creating digital intellectual property (IP).
 Rights over this IP have generally been unclear, resulting in systematic abuse or unfair use of people's personal data by third parties.
 But new regulations are changing this - most notably, the European Union General Data Protection Regulation (EU GDPR).
 Third parties must now obtain explicit and documented consent from people (data subjects) to collect, process, store or disclose their personal data.
 A specification for operationalising these regulatory requirements, using digital Consent Receipts, is being developed through the Consent and Information-Sharing Working Group of the Kantara Initiative.
-In a parallel effort, COALA-IP has developed a blockchain-ready, community-driven generic protocol for intellectual property licensing.
+In a parallel effort, COALA-IP has developed a blockchain-ready, community-driven generic protocol for intellectual property licensing that applies the Linked Content Coalition (LCC) framework to "unify digital rights data management".
 This paper proposes a decentralised Smart Consent protocol for managing personal data as intellectual property, that combines elements of the [COALA-IP Specification](https://github.com/coalaip/specs) for Digital Intellectual Property with the specification for [Digital Consent Receipts](https://kantarainitiative.org/confluence/display/infosharing/Consent+Receipt+Specification).

 ### Rights and wrongs